kyzeong/Demand-Prediction/README.md

 ### Document Flow

 All the coding are stored in the "Code" folder.
-Under the #"Code"# folder:
+Under the #Code# folder:
 1. First file is EDA
 2. Second file is baseline model and time series model
 3. Thrid file is LSTM model
 4. Fourth file is the final model and implementation

-Under the #"Data_Historical"# file:
+Under the #Data_Historical# file:
 1. Historical Product Demand - the raw historical data file which we based our model on
 2. Final_Predictions - the following 4 weeks demand prediction